Mu-Sigma/HVT/README.md

 ## <span class="header-section-number">2.6</span> Implementation of t-SNE and UMAP to trainHVT function

-<a href="https://nbviewer.org/github/Mu-Sigma/HVT/blob/master/vignettes/Implementation_of_tsne_umap_in_trainHVT.html" target="_blank">**Implementation of t-SNE and UMAP in trainHVT function:(18-Oct-2024)**</a> Contains enhancements to the `trainHVT` function with advanced dimensionality reduction techniques such as t-SNE and UMAP, and includes a table of evaluation metrics to improve analysis, visualization, and interpretability.
+<a href="https://nbviewer.org/github/Mu-Sigma/HVT/blob/master/vignettes/Implementation_of_tsne_umap_in_trainHVT.html" target="_blank">**Implementation of t-SNE and UMAP in trainHVT function (Created at: 14-Aug-2024):**</a> Contains enhancements to the `trainHVT` function with advanced dimensionality reduction techniques such as t-SNE and UMAP, and includes a table of evaluation metrics to improve analysis, visualization, and interpretability.

 </div>